digatus_logo

 Christoph Pscherer

-He has been working in the IT environment for almost 20 years, gaining experience in a wide variety of roles and areas.
-Through his years of experience as a service manager, he knows the challenges and needs on the customer side.
-He has been applying this deep understanding and knowledge at digatus for over two years.
-As a project manager, his main focus is on IT M&A, where he mainly manages carve-out projects.
+He has been working in the IT environment for almost 30 years, gaining experience in a wide variety of roles and areas.
+Thanks to his many years of experience as a service manager, he knows the challenges and needs of customers.
+He has been applying this deep understanding and knowledge at digatus for more than eight years.
+As Head of BU IT M&A and Transformation, he is primarily responsible for carve-out projects worldwide.

 Contact